 Unfortunately, BrickSeek’s inventory estimates are not always accurate.
-But in my experience, the results are most accurate at Walmart and Lowe’s.
-In fact, at Lowe’s, you can even place an order online for in-store pickup through BrickSeek.
+But in my experience, the results are most accurate at Lowe’s.

 Is BrickSeek free?

-Yes — and no. BrickSeek is free to use to look up items by UPC or DPCI.
+Yes and no. BrickSeek is free if you want to look up items.
 But if you want to set alerts so you can be notified when an item is restocked or returned in your area, you may want to consider a paid membership.